steveklewis/cog-funcs/matrix.md

 ## The Fourth Quadrant: Synthetical and *a posteriori*

 Here, finally, we come to the realm where we can actually do science.
 Science combines all of our experiences and principles and attempts to discover rules about how the contrete world follows abstract laws.

+## Cognitive Functions and the Limits of Our Attention

+One of the basic points of Cognitive Functions is to explain how we cannot focus on everything at once.
+Our mind has limits, and so if we attend to one quadrant, we will necessarily be not as attentive to the other three quadrants.
+It helps explain why we have strengths and weaknesses.
+It explains what we love, and the reason why.